Letter of Reprimand for Employee Performance (Best Examples)

 A progressive discipline process is used when employees fail to demonstrate behavior that corresponds to their expected and communicated performance standards.
 Progressive discipline is designed to help individuals understand that there is a performance problem or opportunity to improve.

-Contrary to the old notion that discipline is punishment, it is a series of tactics giving the employee feedback to improve.
+Contrary to the old notion that discipline is punishment, it is a series of tactics to give the employee feedback to improve.
 It involves telling the employee verbally that he will be shown how to improve his performance despite repeated warnings and that he will have to document the changes.

 Continuous policy implementation